thyagoleal/land_page/content/en/home/experience.md

     date_start: '2018-08-01'
     date_end: ''
     description: |2-
-        In my PhD I apply transcriptomics (RNA sequencing) to identify biomarkers and novel biological pathways behind leprosy immunopathogenesis, focusing on translational applications.
+        In my PhD I apply transcriptomics (RNA sequencing) and mol. bio. to identify biomarkers and novel biological pathways behind leprosy immunopathogenesis, focusing on translational applications.
 I also had the opportunity to work with genomics bioinformatics, such as targeted-exome sequencing, small-medium scale genotyping and QTL mapping, thanks to internal and external collaborations.
 In parallel, I work upon improving my coding skills, experiment design, learning about the most relevant database systems and reproducible research techniques/tools.
 ---